ohmnio/my-devcontainers/src/tauri/NOTES.md

-This dev container is intended to be used in a project with a [Tauri](https://v2.tauri.app/) app project.
+Use this template to intialise a dev container for [Tauri](https://v2.tauri.app/) app development.

 ## Project Setup